 - The Church's position concerning the annual Feast days is this: the annual Holy Days are an expression of personal worship, resulting from the conviction of the Holy Spirit residing in the individual Christian.
 Perfect observance of either the weekly Sabbath or the annual Feast days will not result in salvation."

 [UPDATE: Michael Snyder left WCG in 1993 accusing it of being a "cult."
 (The Watchman Expositor, Vol. 10, No. 7, 1993, p.
 3) However, after disappearing for awhile, he was found to have done a complete about face.
 Read: "The Marketing of Religion" where it reveals that Michael Snyder was giving "marketing" advice to UCG in 1998.
 (Note: This article is posted on an atheist site.)
 Michael Snyder joined United Church of God-AIA in 1998 where today he is said to be "an advisor to the Council of Elders and the President of the United Church of God on occasion since 1998."
-UCG-AIA is an offshoot of WCG that continues to teach Herbert Armstrong's doctrines.
+UCG-AIA is an offshoot of WCG that continues to teach Herbert Armstrong's dogma.
 Read: Michael Snyder Was a "Change Agent" for WCG (2014 letter to ESN)]